OpenClassrooms/UseCase/README.md

 ```
 ### Transaction

-Transaction give a transactional context around the Use Case.
+Transaction gives a transactional context around the Use Case.
 - begin transaction
 - execute()
 - commit